Tomato Mushroom Spaghetti Sauce

-- 1 pound dry pasta
+- 1 pound spaghetti, or your favorite pasta

-- Grated Parmesan for serving
+- Grated Parmesan, for serving

-- While sauce is simmering, bring a large pot of heavily salted water to a boil.
-Once boiling, add pasta and cook according to package instructions.
-Remove pasta from cooking water into sauce and toss to combine, if sauce seems too thick add a ladle or two of pasta water.
+- Toss and serve.
+Remove pasta from cooking water with tongs and add into sauce.
+Toss to combine, if sauce seems too thick add a ladle or two of pasta water.
 Taste and add more salt if necessary.
-Serve with grated parmesan cheese over the top.
+Serve with grated parmesan cheese and a sprinkle of fresh oregano over the top.